dmotz/trystero/README.md

 <details>
   <summary>
-  *Optional* Configure the database with security rules to limit activity:
+  Optional: configure the database with security rules to limit activity:
   </summary>

 ```json